-This series started with the observation that unengaged Millenials are profoundly different from the professionals who seek to engage them.
+This series started with the observation that unengaged Millennials are profoundly different from the professionals who seek to engage them.
 Last week, I suggested that the concept of disruptive innovation can be used as a framework for understanding why those who are already invested in Jewish life often struggle to engage the unengaged.
-Today, I will discuss the technique of design thinking as a way to create disruptive or discontinuous innovations that are built around Millenial definitions of value and better able to serve the Millenial “market.”
+Today, I will discuss the technique of design thinking as a way to create disruptive or discontinuous innovations that are built around Millennial definitions of value and better able to serve the Millennial “market.”

 Design thinking was first developed by the Silicon Valley design firm IDEO as a way to design better physical objects, but it has come to hold important applications for designing experiences as well.
 It is already part of the lingua franca of many Jewish incubators, accelerators and innovation hubs.
 For example, UpStart Bay Area has used design thinking, with great success, as a way to create and support more user-centered Jewish entrepreneurial ventures.
 Design thinking should become part of the toolkit of all Jewish organizations, especially in a climate of profound change, but it is particularly important for Jewish professionals charged with engagement work to master this skill.
 It will serve as a kind of course-corrector, keeping professionals accountable to and in touch with the needs of those they seek to serve.